Septic Tank Alarm Going Off? Here Is Exactly What to Do Right Now

 What is the difference between the red light and the buzzer?

-The buzzer is designed to alert you immediately to a problem using sound, while the red light serves as a constant visual reminder that the system is in an alarm state.
-You can safely silence the buzzer using the toggle switch on your control panel to stop the noise.
-The red light will remain on until the water level or air pressure returns to a safe operating range.
+The buzzer is an audible alert designed to grab your attention immediately, while the red light is a visual indicator that stays active until the problem is resolved.
+You can silence the buzzer using the toggle switch on your control panel to stop the noise.
+The red light will remain illuminated as a safety reminder that your system is still in a high-water or failure state and requires a professional to inspect the components.

 Does a septic alarm mean my tank needs to be pumped immediately?